 Online portals and collaborative sites are among best ways to discover digital content.
 These platforms make it possible to search in one place for primary sources related to a particular person, subject, region, or format that are scattered across multiple institutions.

 When search results turn up individual items, be sure to click on links to explore the collections that contain them.
 Also look closely to determine which repositories hold the original collections.

 Browse results by contributing institution, when possible, and visit the websites of those institutions to look for other materials on your topic.
 Many archival repositories have tools that let you search across collections and limit results to digitized materials.
 Keep in mind that the digital items that turn up in online portals may represent just a fraction of the materials a library holds on a topic.

 Listed below are just a few of the extraordinary open access subject-based digital collections and collaborations one can discover online.
-Find others with a Google Search.
+One way to find others is with a Google Search.

 Grant funding has made possible much of the digitizing that has been undertaken in libraries, archives, museums, and historical societies.
 Repositories frequently collaborate on grant applications and then present their digitized holdings together in regional portals.

 Following are a few examples of some of the excellent resources that are available.
 Look for repositories where your subject is based to find digitized collections.

 The collections and digital projects included here are meant to illustrate the remarkable depth and variety of resources available.

 These are just a sampling to highlight the research possibilities that exist in freely available resources on a nearly infinite range of topics.

 Visit our Beyond Wikipedia research guide to find digitized materials in open access sources and library databases.
 See the following pages for more information and links to sources:

 Digitized Texts: All types of texts including books, pamphlets, newspapers, magazines, transcripts, archives, and manuscripts.

 Images: Photographs, illustrations, and other visual items from libraries, museums, archives, and other sources.